 If you need to use frozen blueberries, that still works great!
 Just be sure to add them to the batter while still frozen, otherwise they will turn the batter purple and then when baked, it comes out a weird grey color.
 Frozen blueberries are one of my pantry staples, since I can add them to smoothies, or make all sorts of baked goods with them.
 Plus, they're very cost effective when blueberries are not in season.

-Tips on how to make perfect Blueberry Muffins every time
+Tips on how to make perfect Old Fashioned Blueberry Muffins

 - Preheat oven to 425°F. Use non-stick spray on a 12-cup muffin tin and set aside.
 Be sure to get all sides greased of each muffin cup.